boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/asana.md

     ![Choose data source](/static/assets/working-with-datasource/data-connectors/images/asana/ChooseDS.png)

-> **NOTE:** You can also create a data source from the home page by clicking the **Data Sources** menu from left menu panel and **Create Data Source** from the data sources page.
+> **NOTE:** You can also create a data source from the home page by clicking the **Data Sources** menu from the left menu panel and selecting **Create Data Source**.

    ![Choose data source from server](/static/assets/working-with-datasource/data-connectors/images/asana/ChooseDS_server.png)

 ## Advanced
-In Advanced category, It will Redirect to the Bold ETL.
-Refer [Bold ETL](/managing-resources/manage-data-sources/#advanced-category).
+In the Advanced category, it will redirect to the Bold ETL.
+Please refer to the [Bold ETL](/managing-resources/manage-data-sources/#advanced-category) for more information.

 ## Basic
-In Basic Category, It will act as the connector in Bold BI.
-And need to follow the below steps.
+In the Basic category, it will act as a connector in Bold BI.
+Follow the steps below:

 ### How to Obtain the Asana Client ID and Client Secret
-> **Note:** Asana OAuth credentials are required for the On-Premises Deployment but not needed in Syncfusion Managed Cloud Server.
+> **Note:** Asana OAuth credentials are required for the On-Premises Deployment, but they are not needed in Syncfusion Managed Cloud Server.
-1. Log in to your Asana account [Asana Login](https://app.asana.com/-/login).
+1. Login to your Asana account by clicking on  [Asana Login](https://app.asana.com/-/login).
-2. Click on the User icon and select **My Settings** category.
+2. Click on the User icon and select the **My Settings** category.

     ![userIcon](/static/assets/working-with-datasource/data-connectors/images/asana/userIcon.png)

-3. In the **My Settings** menu, go to the **Apps** tab and click on the **Manage developer Apps** at the bottom.
+3. In the **My Settings** menu, go to the **Apps** tab and click on **Manage developer Apps** at the bottom.
     ![mySettings](/static/assets/working-with-datasource/data-connectors/images/asana/mySettings.png)
 4. On the **My Apps** menu, select **Create new app**.
     ![create_app](/static/assets/working-with-datasource/data-connectors/images/asana/create_app.png)
-5. Fill in the **App Name**, enable the API terms and conditions, and click on the **Create new app**.
+5. Fill in the **App Name**, enable the API terms and conditions, and click on **Create new app**.
     ![app_name](/static/assets/working-with-datasource/data-connectors/images/asana/app_name.png)
 6. Once the app is created, the **Client ID** and **Client secret** will be displayed.
     ![client_ID](/static/assets/working-with-datasource/data-connectors/images/asana/client_ID.png)
-7. Go to the **OAuth** page and click on the **Add Redirect URL**.
+7. Go to the **OAuth** page and click on **Add Redirect URL**.
     ![Oauth](/static/assets/working-with-datasource/data-connectors/images/asana/Oauth.png)
-8. Add the Redirect URL as mentioned here and click **Add**.
+8. Add the Redirect URL as mentioned here and click Add.
 The Bold BI redirect URL should be added in the proper format required.
-Please refer to this URL structure, `https://<yourdomain>/bi/designer/v1.0/oauth/agent`.
+Please refer to this URL structure: `https://<yourdomain>/bi/designer/v1.0/oauth/agent`.
     ![url](/static/assets/working-with-datasource/data-connectors/images/asana/url.png)

 > **NOTE:** Save the Client ID and Client secret in Bold BI by following the [OAuth Configuration](/site-administration/data-connector-settings/oauth-configuration/).
 ## Authentication with Asana
-Use the following steps to authenticate with Asana web service.
+To authenticate with the Asana web service, follow these steps:

-1. Click the data source, you will be prompted with a login window.
-Enter the credentials of your Asana account to authorize.
+1. Click on the data source, which will prompt a login window.
+Enter your Asana account credentials to authorize.
 2. Click **Allow** in the authorization window to accept the scopes requested by Bold BI dashboards.

-   > **NOTE:** If the permission is denied, the account will not be accessible from the dashboard.
+   > **NOTE:** If permission is denied, the account will not be accessible from the dashboard.

 3. Set a name to identify the account and click **Next**.
-4. You have now successfully authorized your connection.
+4. You have successfully authorized your connection.
 Click **Connect** to continue with the data source connection.
 5. To connect via existing account, refer [Connected Accounts](/working-with-data-sources/data-connectors/asana/#connected-accounts-for-oauth-data-sources).

-> **NOTE:** If you need to connect to another account click **Connect New Account.**
+> **NOTE:** If you need to connect to another account, click **Connect New Account.**

 ## Connect to Asana
 ### Create Asana data source
-After successful authentication, the NEW DATA SOURCE configuration panel opens.
-Follow the below steps to create Asana data source.
+After successful authentication, the NEW DATA SOURCE configuration panel will open.
+Follow these steps to create an Asana data source:
-1. Enter a name and description (optional) for the data source.
+1. Enter a name and optional description for the data source.
 2. Enter a valid Asana REST API endpoint in the URL textbox.
-Refer the [Asana API documentation](https://asana.com/developers/documentation/getting-started/quick-start) for more details.
+Refer to the [Asana API documentation](https://asana.com/developers/documentation/getting-started/quick-start) for more details.

    Example: `https://app.asana.com/api/1.0/projects`

-3. Select **GET** method for the REST API in **Method** combo box.
+3. Select **GET** method for the REST API in the **Method** combo box.
 4. In **Max Rows**, enter the maximum number of rows to be fetched from the Asana data source.
 This value is used to fetch the data from Asana data source via pagination.
-5. Choose a time interval for **Refresh Settings** using the combo box, to trigger the Rest API request periodically to keep the data in sync with our dashboard.
+5. Choose a time interval for **Refresh Settings** using the combo box to trigger the Rest API request periodically to keep the data in sync with our dashboard.
-6. Select **JSON** data type in **Data Format** combo box.
+6. Select **JSON** data type in the **Data Format** combo box.
-7. The authentication type will be set to **Asana** automatically since OAuth is used for authenticating with Asana account.
+7. The authentication type will be set to **Asana** automatically since OAuth is used for authenticating with the Asana account.

     ![DataSourcesView](/static/assets/working-with-datasource/data-connectors/images/asana/DataSourcesView.png)